miguecrea/GPP_Research/README.md

 Other usefull steerings are so called "Flocking steerings", some examples are "Separation", "Cohesion" and "Velocity matching".
 This type of steering takes position and/or velocity of the neighboring agents into account.

-The last type of steering behaviours that I use are "Combined steerings", with those behaviours you can easyly combine multiple steerings together.
+The last type of steering behaviours that I use are "Combined steerings", with those behaviours you can easily combine multiple steerings together.
 I only use the "blended steering" in this research.
 As it allows you to set how much influence every steering has on the end result.

 ### Organic formations